Bill Clinton Reacts to Scandal in Memoir

-Former President Bill Clinton reveals his thoughts on a 2018 interview with Craig Melvin from NBC, in his upcoming memoir titled “Citizen.”
-He admits his unpreparedness for the questions regarding his affair with Monica Lewinsky and describes the interview as “not my finest hour.”
+Former President Bill Clinton revealed his thoughts about a 2018 interview with Craig Melvin from NBC, in his memoir titled “Citizen.”
+He admitted his unpreparedness for the questions regarding his affair with Monica Lewinsky and described the interview as “not my finest hour.”

 In 2018, an interview meant to promote a novel jointly written by Clinton and James Patterson, took an unexpected turn when Melvin brought up the #MeToo movement and its relevance to Clinton’s past.
 Melvin asked Clinton if he would have stepped down had the 1998 scandal happened today.
 Clinton maintained that he would not have resigned and expressed criticism towards the impeachment proceedings that followed the scandal.